orymeyer/Logging-Server-Heroku/README.md

 ```

 To log data,POST data to the url <app-name>.herokuapp.com/log
-The raw data gets logged walong with the timeStamp.
+The raw data gets logged along with the timeStamp.